florian-h05/linux_openhab-misc/_docs/openHABian_setup.md

 ***
 ## Mail Server
-Use exim4 with GMX (from openHABian config tool).
+Use exim4 with GMX from openHABian config tool (`sudo openhabian-config`).

 Only important points are covered:
 * `sudo openhabian-config`